oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ## Polyglot Isolates

-On Oracle GraalVM, a Polyglot engine can be configured to run in a dedicated Native Image isolate.
+On Oracle GraalVM, a polyglot engine can be configured to run in a dedicated Native Image isolate.
 A polyglot engine in this mode executes within a VM-level fault domain with a dedicated garbage collector and JIT compiler.
 Polyglot isolates are useful for [polyglot sandboxing](../../security/polyglot-sandbox.md).
 Running languages in an isolate works with HotSpot and Native Image host virtual machines.